cmabdullah/cmabdullah.github.io/blog/_posts/2022-05-27-a-tour-of-the-loom.md

 ---
+layout: post
+title: A Tour of the Loom
+categories: [programming]
+tags: [virtual-threads, concurrency, project-loom]
 image: '/assets/img/loom.jpg'
 ---

 The main goal of this project is to achieve high throughput with lightweight concurrency with minimal effort in writing code.